voodoo/voodoo/README.md

 # Me, me me!

-Let me tell you something about me.
+But enough about me, let me tell you something about me.

 I'm a full stack developer and have been so for almost 15 years.